 Now, we’ll answer the age-old question…should you ever work for free?

 It’s not a simple question.
-There are situations when it makes sense to provide your consulting services for free.
+There are situations where it makes sense to provide your consulting services for free.
 There are other situations when you should never provide your consulting services for free.

-When doing pro-bono work, it’s critical that you never devalue your work and expertise.
+When doing pro-bono work, don’t devalue your work and expertise.
 It’s helpful for both you and your client that you send them an invoice for the actual amount you would charge, and then waive the fee.

 Finally, once you’ve completed these steps, ask your client for a referral:

 “A referral from you would be incredibly helpful for me in this early stage of my consulting business.
-Do you have the name or two of one of your contacts who’d benefit from this value?”
+Do you have the name or two of someone who’d benefit from this value?”

 If you can develop a relationship, receive a testimonial, write a case study, and get a referral, a pro-bono project can end up being very lucrative.
-That’s how you should approach them.
+Get everything you can out of a pro-bono project.

 You might also get the chance to turn pro-bono relationships into paid work.
 Either with your existing client or through a referral, it will be much easier to charge your usual fees for the next project.
-You’ve proved your value and have some marketing assets that demonstrate the value you can create.
+You’ve proved your value and can now demonstrate the results of your expertise.

 Turning Your Previous Employer Into Your First Consulting Client